 A 65" TV on a 70" stand.
 The furniture serves as a deliberate architectural foundation.

-In our 15 years of experience planning media spaces in the Chicagoland area, we've identified recurring width errors that impact both style and durability:
+In our experience planning media spaces in the Chicagoland area, we've identified recurring width errors that impact both style and durability:

 - The "Diagonal Trap": Buying a "65-inch stand" for a 65-inch TV.
 Because TVs are measured diagonally, this often leaves zero buffer, creating an improvised, "cramped" visual.